zoffixznet/perl6.party/post/The-Awesome-Errors-of-Perl-6.md

     #  in block <unit> at test.p6 line 2
 ```

-In Perl 6, to index an item from the end of a list, you use funky syntax
+In Perl 6, to index an item from the end of a list, you use funky syntax:
-: `[*-42]`.
-That's actually a closure that takes an argument (which is the
+`[*-42]`.
+That's actuall a closure that takes an argument (which is the
 number of elements in the list), subtracts 42 from it, and the return value
 is used as an actual index.
+You could use `@a[sub ($total) { $total - 42 }]`
+instead, if you were particularly bored.

 In the error above, that index ends up being `3 - 42`, or `-39`, which is
 the value we see in the error message.
 Since indexes cannot be negative,
-we get the error, which also tells us the index must be 0 to positive infinity
+we receive the error, which also tells us the index must be 0 to positive
-(with any indexes above what the list contains returning `Any` when looked up).
+infinity (with any indexes above what the list contains returning `Any` when
+looked up).

 ## A Rose By Any Other Name, Would Code As Sweet